 We seek to apply our creative skills and deep digital technical engineering capabilities to enhance our clients' value to their end customers and users.
-As a result, we are highly focused on remaining at the forefront of emerging technology trends, including in areas such as IoT, artificial intelligence, machine learning, augmented reality, virtual reality and blockchain.
-For example, we have developed next-generation technology solutions such as blockchain payment gateways and chatbot-enabled social payments.
+As a result, we are highly focused on remaining at the forefront of emerging technology trends, including in areas such as artificial intelligence and machine learning (including Generative AI), IoT, augmented and virtual reality.
+For example, we have developed and deployed AI-based systems, such as natural language processing and vision processing, to support the automation of highly complex tasks, as well as advanced payment gateways and chatbot-enabled social payments.
 We are embedded and integrated with our clients, which gives us unique insight into how emerging industry trends can help address their needs.
-We plan to leverage these insights to continue innovating for our clients.
+We plan to leverage these insights to continue driving innovation for our clients.